 June 10, 2025, 10:26 am | Read time: 3 minutes

-Our great-grandparents already knew that ash is a wonderful home remedy for many situations.
-It’s said to help a plant heal wounds as well.
+Our great-grandparents already said that ash is a wonderful home remedy for many situations.
+It is also believed to help a plant heal wounds.
 But is that true? myHOMEBOOK spoke with Sebastian Mühlemann from the Bauer Nursery.

 Trees and shrubs occasionally need pruning, whether for rejuvenation or shaping.
 But what happens to the wounds left behind, which can open the door to diseases and insects?
 There’s a myth that tree wounds should be treated with ash.
 Is there any truth to it?